-Under Pastor Grant’s leadership, the church grew, became state incorporated in 1941, and was able to purchase the building at Bond and Preston Street in 1942.
-Because of the growth, the membership decided to purchase the 1700 block of Chester Street property with the God-given mission to build a new edifice.
+Under Pastor Grant’s leadership, the church grew; became state incorporated in 1941, and was able to purchase the building at Preston and Streets in 1942.
+Because of the growth, the membership decided to purchase the 1700 block of Chester Street property with the God given mission to build a new edifice.

 Rev. Nathaniel Higgs was called by God and preached his trial sermon under Rev. Grant.
 On October 4, 1965 Pastor Grant was called from earth to reward and in November 1966 Rev. Nathaniel Higgs was elected the third Pastor of Southern Baptist Church.
 Under his leadership the church took on many innovations such as, developing choirs, expanding ministries and being first to create an Early Morning Worship.